alexander-scott/MultiplayerProject/README.md

 a scoreboard is presented detailing the order in which people died/survived and how many kills each player got.

-###Multiplayer aspect
+### Multiplayer aspect

 The spaceships that the player will be fighting against are player controlled.
-This will be achieved through either a LAN setup or a server/client setup, depending on how the player wants to play the game.
+This will be achieved through a server/client setup where the server will be able to hold multiple instances of a networked game.
+The server will also persist data through a text file which will track things like games won/lost/deaths/kills etc.

 The game will also feature a lobby where the players can meet and agree to start a game instance.
 The lobby will also feature an optional matchmaking system that will feature selecting players that are local to one another and with a basic skill based selection system (games won and lost).

-###Future features
+### Future features

 The game might feature AI spaceships where the AI processing is done on the server and synced between clients.